 Here is a list about on-body detection, so you could decide when to use this feature.

 - On-body detection can’t distinguish between you and other people

 - The phone will stay unlocked as long as it senses a movement

 - If there’s no movement in one minute, it will lock

 - If you in car, train, or bike, it may take 5-10 minutes to lock

 - On-body detection won’t work on a boat and airplane

 Since on-body detection can’t distinguish you and other people, make sure no one can access your phone.
-Alternatively, just avoid storing personal (important) information on the phone, so it may cause less harm when the phone gets stolen.
+Additionally, avoid storing personal (or very important) information on the phone, so it may cause less harm when the phone gets stolen.